adamzarn/ValleybrookMessenger/README.md

-# ValleybrookMessenger
+# Valleybrook Messenger

 This is an app that I created for potential usage by my church.
 There are two types of users for this app: normal church members and administrators.
 Church members are able to login to their account and choose which groups they would like to be a part of and receive communications (emails and texts) from.
 Administrators can be members of groups as well but they can also add/delete groups, see who is in each group, and send emails and texts to all members of specified groups.

+##Getting Started

+You will need to have cocoapods installed in order for the app to run properly.
+In your terminal, submit this line:

+    sudo gem install cocoapods

+This will allow you to use Firebase Pods as dependencies.
+From here, clone or download the project to get it running in the simulator or on your device.

+##Testing

 To be an administrator, the admin property of your account must be set to true, which can only be done manually in Firebase.
-In order to allow you to test the whole app, I've set up an administrator account that you can login as:
+For testing purposes, I've set up an administrator account that you can login as:

 email: test@test.com
 password: password

 If you login with these credentials, you'll be able to access the entire app.
 You can also test out creating a new profile by using any random email/password combination.

+##View Descriptions

 I'll give a brief description of each view below: